Sweet Toof: 2010–2022 commercial success and international recognition

-Sweet Toof is represented by High Roller Society.
+2025

+In May 2025 Sweet Toof launched his solo show "BACK ON TRACK" at the Images In Frames gallery, Walthamstow, marking the return of the artist to the UK.
+In conjunction with his return Sweet Toof produced a number of new spray paint pieces around London in collaboration with artists such as Phlegm, Rowdy, Bonk and Mul.
+Sweet Toof also participated in the “Here and Now 2025” show at Vrijpaleis in Amsterdam (2025).
+Banksy was the first to paint in 2017 and in June 2025 Sweet Toof was invited to paint the legendary Rocket Lounge at Glastonbury.

 Meaning of mouth, teeth and gum imagery

 According to an account by Olly Beck, Sweet Toof looked at himself in a looking glass "in crisis after a messy break-up", with the enlarged and distorted imagery of the "crescents of teeth", the "visible part of our skeletal frame" as a reminder of mortality.
 Beck relates Sweet Toof's concerns and imagery with the 16th-century Northern European "Vanitas" tradition of reminding of the transience and vanity of life, and to the Mexican celebration of skull imagery to accepting, honouring and celebrating death as part of the life trip.

-Sweet Toof's own comments seem to uphold this interpretation, and he has discussed, "To get one's teeth into things, before it's too late."
+Sweet Toof has discussed, "To get one's teeth into things, before it's too late."
 Elsewhere he notes, "Teeth can be really sexy, or aggressive, but they're also constant reminders of death.
 They're how we get recognised by police when there's nothing else left."